Distributed iterated elimination of strictly dominated strategies: Iterated strategy elimination

 That is, the $i$th component of $\G(H)$ is the $i$th component of the result of applying $T_{\{i\}}$ to the intersection of $T_\hyarc^\infty$ for all~$\hyarc\in H$ containing~$i$.
-We call $\G(H)$ the \dfn[outcome!of IESDS w.r.t.~$H$]{outcome of iterated elimination (of non-$\phi$-optimal strategies) with respect to~$H$}.
-Note that both $T$ and $\G(H)$ implicitly depend on $\phi$ and that $T$ is contracting.
-While this definition is completely general, we shall use it with $\phi\in\{\sdlocal,\sdglobal\}$, and as shown later in \cref{thm:lg}, the outcome for both cases coincides.
+We call $\G(H)$ the \dfn[outcome!of IESDS w.r.t.~$H$]{outcome of IESDS with respect to~$H$}.
+Note that $T$ is contracting.

 Let us \qinf{walk through} this definition to understand it better.
-Given a player $i$ and a hyperarc $\hyarc \in H$ such that $i \in \hyarc$, $T^{\infty}_\hyarc$ is the outcome of iterated elimination on $\hyarc$, starting at $(S_1, \dots, S_n)$.
+Given a player $i$ and a hyperarc $\hyarc \in H$ such that $i \in \hyarc$, $T^{\infty}_\hyarc$ is the outcome of IESDS on $\hyarc$, starting at $(S_1, \dots, S_n)$.
 The strategies of players from outside of $\hyarc$ are not affected by this process.
 This elimination process is performed simultaneously for each hyperarc that~$i$ is a member of.
 By intersecting the outcomes, i.e., by considering the restriction $\bigcap_{\hyarc: i \in \hyarc \in H} T^{\infty}_\hyarc$, one arrives at a restriction in which all such \qinf{groupwise} iterated eliminations have taken place.
-However, in this restriction some of the strategies of player~$i$ may be non-$\phi$-optimal.
+However, in this restriction some of the strategies of player~$i$ may not survive elimination.
 They are eliminated using one application of the $T_{\{i\}}$ operator.
 We illustrate this process, and in particular this last step, in the following example.

-\begin{example} Consider local strict dominance, $sd^\ell$, in the following three-player game $\G$ where the payoffs of players~$1$ and~$2$ and those of players~$1$ and~$3$ respectively depend on each other's actions, but the payoffs of player~$2$ and~$3$ are independent:
+\begin{example} Consider the following three-player game $\G$ where player~$3$ chooses between the left ($A$) and the right ($B$) table.